Eva Katherine Clapp: Personal life

-On 30 December 1903 she was lucky to escape with just "bad burns" in the Iroquois Theatre fire that killed more than 600 people.
+On December 30, 1903, she was lucky to escape with just "bad burns" in the Iroquois Theatre fire that killed more than 600 people.
 The fire consumed the Iroquoi Theatre in Chicago.
 She had been sitting in the fifth row when there was a fire on stage and the safety curtain failed to fall and protect the audience.
-At least 602 were killed and the theatre was consumed.
+At least 602 were killed and the theater was consumed.
 She died in 1916.